 10.1 The MHCLG Guidance and the CIPFA Code do not prescribe any particular treasury management strategy for local authorities to adopt.
-The Treasurer, having consulted the Police and Crime Commissioner believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
-Some alternative strategies, with their financial and risk management implications, are listed below.
+The Treasurer, having consulted the PCC believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
+Some alternative strategies, with their financial and risk management implications, are considered below.